skane88/simplebeam/README.md

 *To be filled out*

 # Documentation
 You're reading it.
 Additionally, check the tests folder to see additional uses.
-I may add documentation at some future point in time.
+I may add documentation at some future point in time but no promises.

 # Future Development
 The following future developments *may* be done: